 Real Property: The general rule is diminution in market value.
 Board of County Comm'rs of Weld County v.
 Slovek, 723 P.2d 1309 (Colo.
 1986).
 However, the proper measure of damages in tort is a matter of discretion for the trial court and there may be instances where, in order to reimburse the plaintiff for the actual loss suffered, the repair or restoration cost may be a more appropriate measure of damages.
-Id. (citing three examples).

-damages.
-Id. (citing three examples).
+Board of County Comm'rs of Weld County (citing three examples); see damages.
+Board of County Comm'rs of Weld County (citing three examples); see Vista Resorts, Inc. v.
+Goodyear Tire & Rubber Co., 117 P.3d 60 (Colo.
+App.
+2004) (allowing post-repair stigma damages).

 Personal Property: Total Loss: Fair market value of the property at the time it was destroyed.
 Bullerdick v.
 Pritchard, 8 P.2d 705 (Colo.
 1932).
 The court may deviate from fair market value and award whatever damages will reasonably "make the plaintiff whole."
-Id.; Duggan v.
-Board of County Comm'rs of County

-Weld, 747 P.2d 6 (Colo.
+Bullerdick; Duggam v.
+Board of County Comm'rs of County Weld, 747 P.2d 6 (Colo.
 App.
 1987) (allowing consequential, loss of use damages).
 Partial Loss: Diminution in fair market value from immediately before to immediately after the damage occurred.
 Goodyear Tire & Rubber Co. v.
 Holmes, 193 P.3d 821 (Colo.
 2008).
+If fair market diminution does not adequately 193 P.3d 821 (Colo.
+2008).
 If fair market diminution does not adequately compensate the plaintiff, the courts may, at their discretion, award different damages to ensure adequacy.
-Id.
+Goodyear.